merge/skulls/x230/README.md

 	cd skulls-x230-<version>

+#### side note
+Flashing and reading with low speeds takes time.
+Be patient.
+E.g. unlocking the bottom chip with its two reads, one write and one verify step usually takes approximately one hour in total.

 #### ifd unlock and me_cleaner: the 8MB chip
 The [Intel Management Engine](https://en.wikipedia.org/wiki/Intel_Management_Engine) resides on the 8MB chip (at the bottom, closer to you).